Helping Houseplants Thrive in Winter

-As autumn becomes winter, here in the true north, the jewel-toned leaves on maples and other indigenous trees become a vibrant canvas on which nature will apply her next brush stroke.
+As autumn becomes winter, here in the true north, the jewel-toned leaves on maple trees and others become a vibrant canvas on which nature will apply her next brush stroke.
 The burgundy, gold and green palette has always been my favorite, now with a patina of fresh, clean white.

-All the home improvement retail stores are now waning in their sales of outdoor garden offerings and focusing more on indoor greenery.
+Outdoor garden sales are now waning at all the home improvement stores, focusing more on indoor greenery.
 This is a clear signal to us northern gardeners that its time to shift our focus as well.
-It’s time to start thinking about ways to help our houseplants thrive during the coming months when the climate inside our homes can become quite dry and arid, due to the amount of time our heating systems need to be running.
+It’s time to start thinking about ways to help our houseplants thrive.
+This can be tricky during those months when the climate inside is too hot and dry for them.
+Plants just don’t require as much warmth in winter, the way people do.

-The presence of plants inside our homes is an important element of our interior environment as they provide a number of benefits.
-If you have yet to incorporate live plants into your home, here are some things to consider:
+The presence of plants inside a home is an important element of that interior environment.
+Important because as we care for them, they offer a multitude of benefits to us.
+If you haven’t yet incorporated live plants into your home, here are some interesting things to consider:

 According to bioadvanced.com….

 When you breathe, your body takes in oxygen and releases carbon dioxide.
 During photosynthesis, plants absorb carbon dioxide and release oxygen.
 This opposite pattern of gas use makes plants and people natural partners.

 Plants remove toxins from the air.
 Up to 87% of volatile organic compounds (VOCs) every 24 hours, according to NASA research.
 VOCs include substances like formaldehyde (present in rugs, vinyl, cigarette smoke, and grocery bags).
 Benzene and trichloroethylene can be found in man-made fibers, inks, solvents, and paint.
 However, benzene is commonly found in high concentrations in study settings, where books and printed papers abound.
 Plants absorb these from the air effortlessly, while releasing the very oxygen we breathe.
 What a coincidence!
 You’d think we all evolved together on the same planet or something.